delabeva15/Z80/README.md

 As for TIBASIC, feel free to run them!
 No corruption will occur, and that's a guarantee.
 Note: Most of my programs were lost after corruption so what you see here is a very small fraction of the programs I developed over the course of 4 years (2020-2024).

+I had developed an entire suite of games under the name of TICasino and resort- it included blackjack, slot machines, keno, and plans for poker and bingo.
+And then the batteries failed.
+I would've loved to share those programs and I am still saddend to this day of their corruption and disapearance from my life.
+The slotMachine program was the final program I made on the TI83+ in TIBASIC and it stands as my magnum opus in all of my programming- despite it's unprofessional nature.
+It is- when examining the code- (which you have to download and analyze via a TI83+) an incredible work of low level engineering and effiency, in fact, the development of TIBASIC code is what had led me to my journies in z80 assembly as a way of seeking faster processing power and greater possibilities not seen in TIBASIC.